tewhatuora/fhir-rheumatic-fever/input/pagecontent/dataStandards.md

 #### Labelling

 Applications may label rheumatic fever resource instances with the `R` "restricted" security label, when they contain sensitive content.
-The presence of this label on an instance means that API consumers need to obtain additional privilege to access this data via a FHIR operation.
+The presence of this label on an instance will require API consumers to obtain additional privilege before accessing the tagged instance.

 This is done in FHIR by adding a label in the metadata of each instance (so the FHIRPath expression `meta.security.code=R` is true).